-While nappies keep waste contained as intended, they also trap it against baby’s skin until a change, creating an environment where bacteria can thrive.
+While nappies keep waste contained as intended, they also trap it against a baby’s skin until a change, creating an environment where bacteria can thrive.

 There are two reasons parents may need diaper cream.

 The first is to prevent diaper rash.
 When properly applied, diaper cream forms a protective layer on your baby’s skin which locks out moisture, waste, possible chemicals found in nappies, and irritation from acidic food.

-Diaper cream can also be used to treat an active outbreak of diaper rash.
+Secondly, diaper cream can also be used to treat an active outbreak of diaper rash.
 It’s best to choose a formula that’s intended to relieve irritation, hydrate the skin, and create a barrier against moisture and other irritants.

-Generally speaking, diaper cream is a fairly safe product.
-While there are a few potential allergens that parents of especially sensitive babies should be aware of, safety issues regarding diaper rash cream generally regard proper use of the product.
-Here are some tips for safely using diaper cream:
+Diaper cream is, generally, a fairly safe product.
+While there are some potential allergens that parents of sensitive babies should be aware of, there should be no safety issues if product guidelines are followed.

 Apply gently and precisely: As we’ve noted, while it’s safe for diaper cream to be applied to the penis, scrotum, and outer vaginal area, it must never be applied inside the vagina.
 If your baby boy is uncircumcised, never force back the foreskin in order to apply cream, which can damage the skin and create further irritation.

-Though some parents may attempt to apply diaper creams to treat rash or chafing in thigh creases or around diaper leg openings, this can leave lasting stains on clothes and isn’t recommended — well-fitting diapers and clothes are better for avoiding chafing.
+Though some parents may attempt to apply diaper creams to treat chafing in thigh creases, or around diaper leg openings, this can leave lasting stains on clothes and is not recommended — well-fitting diapers and clothes are recommended to avoid chafing.

-While some parents prefer to use cream at every diaper change as a preventative, others find that it’s only really needed if a rash crops up.
-Here are a few instances in which parents should consider applying diaper cream:
+While some parents prefer to use the cream at every diaper change as a preventative, others find that it’s only necessary if a rash appears.

-- If baby already has diaper rash, or looks like they may be developing a rash(red, irritated skin is a key sign)
+- If baby already has diaper rash, or looks like they may be developing one (red, irritated skin is a key sign)

 - During the newborn days, when loose meconium stools can trigger diaper rash